orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 # UNPROCESSED
 *Tread carefully, confusion abound*

-Can phrase the conceptual extremes as an assumption of halting at the boundary, clearly then you consteuct from there the idra, what if that wasn't the case - it not being the boundary at all.
-Hence the words pointing to some extreme are more accurately phrased as an assumption like that; "But there could be arbitrary structure there which is ignored"

----
-\
-Memory slots of lists, and then memory slots of ehich are ignored (ie) superposed

-Can have an orbit with 5 initials to a single vertex, that vertex at .self has an initial which maps 5 vertices to those 5 initials.
-But what is an additional selection of value in this case?
-A vertex on vertex in the .self??

 Infrageometry spinal graphs ; ternsry edge is a modular 3 connected vertices in a circle.
 As opposed to three pairwise "bags".